morris/vstools/README.md

 - SEQ (animations, only poses)
 - ZUD (basically SHP + SEQ + WEP)

+## Motivation

+Reverse engineering is ridiculously rewarding.
+You get to know assembly, debuggers, system architecture, hacking live programs and much more.
+Making sense of undocumented file formats is great, kind of archeological fun.

+Vagrant Story itself is a unique piece of art, featuring an outstanding character and level design that has no equal.

 ## Acknowledgments

-Many thanks to Valendian and other hackers' tremendous work on analyzing VS.
+Many thanks to Valendian and other hackers' tremendous work on analyzing Vagrant Story.

 Most information on VS hacking can be found here: http://datacrystal.romhacking.net/wiki/Vagrant_Story